 RESULTS What were the parasite loads?
 You describe parasite prevalence (whether a lizard had a tick/ticks), but not loads.
 Loads would likely be a much better descriptor of how parasitized an individual is and how much of an effect parasitism could have on individuals.
 For example, 1 tick or 2 ticks might not have much of an effect, but 5 or more ticks could have a strong effect.
 Response:

 The reason tick load was not used was because it was out of the scope of our project.
-We did not have the replication/sample size of “tick load groupings” for statistical power to ask those questions.
+We did not have the replication/sample size of “tick load groupings” for statistical power to ask those questions (low variation in # of ticks observed on lizards).
 See histogram below of the frequency of lizards with ticks.
 We agree with this point brought up by the reviewer and have added that tick loads should be investigated in future studies.

 DISCUSSION Lines 144-146: You make this statement, but you did not measure immune function and circulating T levels, so cannot really draw correlations between the two and your results.
 Response: